School bullying: Characteristics of victims

 Victims of bullying tend to be physically smaller, more sensitive, unhappy, cautious, anxious, quiet, and withdrawn.
 They are sometimes characterized as passive or submissive and might use self-deprecating or self-defeating humor styles.
 Possessing these qualities makes these individuals vulnerable, as they are seen as being less likely to retaliate.
+Lack of confidence and mental fragility are also stated to characterize victims.

 Another risk factor for becoming a victim is low self-esteem; however, low self-esteem can also be a consequence of having been bullied.
 Victims of cyberbullying, on the other hand, may not have lower scores than uninvolved students but might have higher body-related self-esteem than both victims of traditional bullying and bullies.

 Bullying frequently targets those who, for various reasons, may believe they are defenseless, different, or weak.
 Being introverted and feeling alone, they just avoid social situations at all costs.
 Because of this vulnerability, victims of bullying are more likely to experience anxiety, fear, and low self-esteem.
 The worsening of mental health is another trait of bullied individuals.
 A variety of emotional problems, including sadness, anxiety, and even post-traumatic stress disorder, can result from persistent teasing and bullying.
 They are lonely and easily distracted especially in school.
 The stress and distraction brought on by bullying may also cause victims to do worse academically.
-The serious effects of bullying on a person's mental health are highlighted by the fact that some victims may turn to self-harm or even consider suicide as a means of escaping the suffering.

 Neurodivergent victims

-Autistic pupils are at higher risk of being bullied.
-The University of New South Wales published a study in 2022 that showed that autistic pupils were the most likely of pupils with neurodevelopmental disorders to be bullied.
+Autistic pupils are at a higher risk of being bullied.
+The University of New South Wales published a study in 2022 that showed that autistic pupils were the most likely of neurodivergent pupils to be bullied.
 Neurodivergent children are more likely to be bullied than neurotypical children in general.
 A survey in Canada showed that 77% of autistic pupils reported being bullied.

-The UNSW study showed that autistic pupils were more likely to be bullied at High school than primary school, the reverse of the situation with non-autistic pupils.
-Autistic pupils without special health care needs are more likely to be bullied than those without special health care needs.
+The UNSW study showed that autistic pupils were more likely to be bullied at high school than primary school, the reverse of the situation with non-autistic pupils.
+Autistic pupils without special health care needs are more likely to be bullied than those with special health care needs.
 Autistic pupils from poorer areas were more likely to be bullied than those from other areas, with the researchers concluding that schools should provide mental health support to pupils from these backgrounds.